ADJSV/Joystick-Motor-Controller/README.md

 # Joystick-Motor-Controller
-Controlling a step servo motor using a joytick from the TI Booster pack for the MSP430
+Controlling a step servo motor using a joytick from Texas Instruments (TI) MSP430FR5994 Launchpad with MKII Booster Pack
 04/18/2022
+Note The simulation code is complete and working.
-Note this is a reconstructed project.
-The code is lost so parts of it are missing such as the DEFINES and global variables
+The functional code is lost so parts of it are missing such as the DEFINES and global variables  for the functional code although there is a video included to show it works.
 Additional credits to Evan Cloutier, Alejandro Rodriguez and Caleb Butler

+# Simulation Description
+ We designed a program that could emulate the 4 poles inside the rotor so we could simulate it and pass that information into the AD2 Logic Analyzer to see how the program behaved and if it indeed ressembled an stepper motor.
+We added the controls so that it had an interrupt and could use the push buttons

 # Problem Description
 So, a 2 kg mass must be lifted 1 m over 3 seconds with our motor (100 mm diameter):